 Statistically, therefore, there is not much to be said for making an effort at all.
 This is not due to a lack of willpower, but to wrong information and beliefs, with which overweight or obese people repeatedly fall into the same diet traps.
 Here are 8 things to keep in mind if you really want to lose weight.

 As is so often the case in life, quality is more important than quantity when it comes to food.
-To lose weight, it is not so important how much you eat, but what you eat matters the most.
+It is not so important how much you eat to lose weight, but what you eat matters the most.